Pokemon Rulesheet

 (work-in-progress)

 Rival battles put the trainers head-to-head against each other.
-Defeat the rival’s Pokémon by shooting flashing shots and battlefield targets
+Defeat the rival’s Pokémon by shooting flashing shots and battlefield targets.
+Pokemon with more than one type classification will alternate attacks of different types with each shot (ie: Bulbasaur is grass / poison-type, so they can deal those two attack types).

-After defeating all the rivals Pokémon and winning the battle, shoot up the middle for a faint jackpot.
+After defeating all the rivals’ Pokémon and winning the battle, shoot up the middle for a faint jackpot multiplied by the number of opponents the player’s Pokemon has defeated without fainting.

 Team Rocket Multiball:

 During Team Rocket multiball, the ramps and balloon are lit to score jackpots.
 Score 6 jackpots at any shot to light the lane under the balloon for super jackpot.
-Once the super jackpot is scored, the outer ramps and orbits will light for 15 seconds to score unlimited super jackpots before the multiball process resets.
+Once the super jackpot is scored, a shot multiplier will be qualified, and the outer ramps and orbits will light for 15 seconds to score unlimited super jackpots before the multiball process resets.
+For the second+ jackpot cycles, 2 more jackpots are needed than before.

 Other Scoring: